MonsterZine

 Justin Felix

 Alpha Video, a company with a large slate of bare bones DVD releases of old films, has released The Return of Chandu’s twelve chapters in two volumes sold as separate DVDs.
 While I certainly found this serial interesting and worth my time as a Lugosi fan, I’m going to give these discs a mixed review and leave it to you to decide if Chandu is worth your time.
-Click here for the rest of the story.

 Jack Pierce: The Man Behind the Monsters